Contact | Mystica (Topics

 13 dinner guests, and so on.
 As a contrast in Belgium it is considered a

-13 is predominantly thought to have been derived from the Biblical narration
+number 13 is predominantly thought to have been derived from the Biblical

-of the Last Super where Judas was the thirteenth apostle.
-However, an earlier
+narration of the Last Super where Judas was the thirteenth apostle.

-concept stresses its relationship to 12, a good number identified with the
+However, an earlier concept stresses its relationship to 12, a good number

-and electricity were being made, the theory that numbers corresponded to
+magnetism, and electricity were being made, the theory that numbers

 Currently there are several interpretation of characteristics for numbers